mkingmking/advanced_hate_speech_detector/README.md

 - Tokenisation using BERTweet or BERT-base
 - Training script built on `transformers` and `torch`
 - Basic evaluation and prediction utilities
-- Flask app with simple dashboard and prediction endpoint
+- Flask app with a dashboard and prediction endpoint

 ## Setup